Peter Štumpf: Pastoral work

 After his ordination Fr. Štumpf was appointed as chaplain in the parish of Rakovnik in Ljubljana, where he worked until 1993, when he went to work as a chaplain in the parish of Sevnica for two years.
 A year later, he was appointed pastor of Ig, where he worked until 1998, and then for a year he was the parish administrator of the parish of Zabukovje nad Sevnico, and after in Maribor.
 There was the pastor of the parish of St. Giovanni Bosco, and in 2000 he was appointed pastor in Veržej.
 Since 2003 he has been the pastor of the parish of Mary Help in Rakovnik in Ljubljana.
 Also he served as a Dean of the deanery of Ljubljana-Vič and Rakovnik.

 During this time of the pastoral work, he continued his studies at the Theological faculty of the University of Ljubljana with the master's degree in the Moral Theology in 1994 and the Doctor of Theology degree in 2002.

 Prelate

-On May 24, 2006, he was appointed by Pope Benedict XVI as the a Titular Bishop of Musti in Numidia and Auxiliary Bishop of Archdiocese of Maribor.
-On September 10, 2006, he was consecrated as bishop by Metropolitan Archbishop Franc Kramberger and other prelates of the Roman Catholic Church in the Cathedral of Saint John the Baptist in Maribor.
+On 24 May 2006, he was appointed by Pope Benedict XVI as the a Titular Bishop of Musti in Numidia and Auxiliary Bishop of Archdiocese of Maribor.
+On 10 September 2006, he was consecrated as bishop by Metropolitan Archbishop Franc Kramberger and other prelates of the Roman Catholic Church in the Cathedral of Saint John the Baptist in Maribor.

-On November 28, 2009 Bishop Štumpf was transferred to the vacant Diocese of Murska Sobota and installed as its second bishop on January 10, 2010.
+On 28 November 2009 Bishop Štumpf was transferred to the vacant Diocese of Murska Sobota and installed as its second bishop on 10 January 2010.
+On 29 November 2024 he was transferred to the Diocesan See of Koper.